-Sony KV (BA-4) 27V40
+Sony (BA-4) KV-27V40

 Instructions below should also apply to these models: